MicrosoftDocs/visualstudio-docs/docs/ide/how-to-report-a-problem-with-visual-studio.md

    ![Screenshot of the Visual Studio Feedback window showing the information being requested by Microsoft for resolution of the issue.](../ide/media/feedback-need-more-info.png)

-1. Attach your dump/log files or record steps then submit.
+1. Attach your dump/log files or record steps, and then submit.

     ![Screenshot of Developer Community attach system logs and recordings checkbox being checked and showing the option to attach more files.](https://user-images.githubusercontent.com/79461015/153265681-3696f046-b5c7-41c4-ad78-668951578bdd.png)